springernature/vpat/springerlink.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-The pages found at link.springer.com generally do not depend solely on sensory characteristics such as shape, size, visual location, orientation, or sound to understand their content.
+The pages of this product do not depend solely on sensory characteristics such as shape, size, visual location, orientation, or sound to understand content.
 <br><br>
-We make use of graphical icons on controls.
-Adjacent visible text labels or WAI-ARIA labels are generally provided.
+Icons may be displayed to control functionality, but adjacent visible text labels or (less commonly) WAI-ARIA labels are also provided to ensure that relationships are available to Assistive Technologies.
 <br><br>
-Some icons (e.g. "next" and "previous" pagination controls on search results pages) in the <strong>older</strong> design (currently journals, and ancillary pages such as search, indexes, and account management) lack accessible names.
-Users who are unable to perceive these icons by their sensory characteristics may be unable to use these controls.
-We are in the process of transferring all content from the older design to the newer design, which will remove the reliance on sensory characteristics for understanding.
-<br><br>
-Some complex images in journals, books, series, protocols, reference works and proceedings may rely on sensory characteristics to be understood.
-Examples may include images of charts, graphs, diagrams, or maps.
+When supplied by authors who publish with us, some complex images may rely on sensory characteristics to be understood.
+Examples may include images of charts, graphs, or maps.
 Generally, these images are used to supplement text content.
-<br><br>
-The Freshdesk customer services widget uses controls without accessible names.
-We are actively working to solve this problem.
-Additionally, we have provided alternate means of accessing customer services on our "Contact Us" page, including a contact email address, a support ticket system, and helpdesk telephone numbers.
 </td>
 </tr>
 <tr id="use-of-color" valign="top">